 Keep it in the refrigerator till you are ready to serve.

 - In the USA, I use canned coconut milk.
 In India, we freshly extract coconut milk.
-You can check the video here.
+You can check the video on extracting coconut milk here.
 Traditionally, coconut milk is used to make Rasayana.
 Still, you are free to add any dairy-free milk for the vegan version and whole milk otherwise.

 - Adjust the amount of mangoes and jaggery to your liking.